-A 6.13 [EV ONLY] Charging
+A 6.12 [EV ONLY] Charging

-- A 6.13.1 There will be a separated charging area on the competition site.
-Charging TS accumulators is only allowed inside this area. - A6.13.2 Accumulators must be removed from the vehicle and placed on the TSAC hand cart, see EV 8.1, for charging. - A 6.13.3 The label EV 5.3.8 or an additional label according to EV 5.3.8 must be visible during charging. - A6.13.4 No grinding, drilling, etc. is allowed in the charging area. - A 6.13.5 At least one team member who has knowledge of the charging process must stay with the accumulator(s) during charging.
+- A 6.12.1 There will be a separated charging area on the competition site.
+Charging TS accumulators is only allowed inside this area. - A6.12.2 Accumulators must be removed from the vehicle and placed on the TSAC hand cart, see EV 8.1, for charging. - A6.12.3 No grinding, drilling, etc. is allowed in the charging area. - A6.12.4 At least one team member who has knowledge of the charging process must stay with the accumulator(s) during charging.